Mexican tycoon Slim's America Movil challenges telecom ruling

-MEXICO CITY (Reuters) - Carlos Slim’s phone and Internet giant, America Movil, has challenged a ruling by Mexico’s new telecommunications regulator that says the company dominates its market.
+MEXICO CITY, April 1 (Reuters) - Carlos Slim’s phone and Internet giant, America Movil, has challenged a ruling by Mexico’s new telecommunications regulator that says the company dominates its market.

 America Movil said Tuesday in statement filed with the Mexican stock exchange that it has filed an injunction against the regulator’s ruling.